Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 ### Editing older instances

 ServiceControl Management Utility version 5 cannot be used to edit ServiceControl instances until they have been upgraded to version 4.
-These instances can still be started, stopped, put into maintenance mode, and removed using ServiceControl Managament.
+These instances can still be started, stopped, put into maintenance mode, and removed using ServiceControl Management.

 ServiceControl version 4.33.0 can be used to continue managing older instances.
 Version 4.33.0, which is still installed, can be used side-by-side with ServiceControl 5.